SEO Management: Graphic of a rocket over a graph moving upward

 3. Off-Page SEO

-These are the external factors that influence your web page’s search ranking.
-Mainly, we’re referring to backlinks, specifically, the quality and quantity of links from reputable sources.
-Off-page SEO can also include things like social media shares and brand mentions.
+Off-page SEO optimizes the external factors that influence your web page’s search ranking.
+Most off-page SEO focuses on backlinks, or the quality and quantity of links to your site from reputable sources.

+It takes a little elbow grease to earn high-quality backlinks, but it’s worth the effort.
 To brush up on your backlink outreach strategy, check out our guide on how to secure quality backlinks.

 4. Technical SEO